UPP — Universal Private PoolConcepts

 Key Derivation

-All keys derive from a single wallet signature — no extra seed phrases:
+All keys derive deterministically from a 32-byte seed — no extra seed phrases needed.

 const seed = keccak256(signature)